Introduction

 Sexual health check-ups are a regular part of a doctor and nurses’ jobs.
 They aren’t embarrassed – they do it every day!

-It’s a great opportunity to talk to the doctor or nurse about anything else you want to know about, like contraceptives, enjoying sex, or any tricky questions you might have.
+It’s a great opportunity to talk to the doctor or nurse about anything else you want to know about, like vaccinations, contraceptives (if needed), options to keep yourself healthy and safe like PrEP or PEP for men who have sex with men, enjoying sex, or any tricky questions you might have

 While it may be awkward to get tested (especially the first time) it gets easier and is a lot better than leaving it.
 It is important to know about and treat STIs, to avoid any long-term impacts on your health and the health of your sexual partners.